-S I have, with a Success which no Man has A vet met with (if I regard the Number of my Readers, and the Sale of these Papers) carried on a Weekly Performance, under this and another Title , for near four Years; in doing which, it was impossible that I could have any other View but the Good of my Country and of Mankind; by shewing them the Advantage and the Beauty of Civil and Ecclefiastical Liberty, and the olious Deformity of Prieflerast and Tyranny: As I have vindicated Almighty God, and the Religion which he has taught us, from the Superstitions, Follies, and Wickedness of Men, who would proftitute it to Ambition and Avarice, and build a visionary Empire upon the plain and fimple Precepts of Christianity; and have endeavoured to remove all the Rubbish, Grimace, and Pageantry, with which it has been long stissed and oppressed, by shewing to the World, and I think proving, that true Piety consists only in honouring the Deity, and in doing Good to Men, and not in Postures, Cringes, and canting Terms, and in barren and useles Speculations: As I think I have unanswerably shewn, that Civil Governments were instituted by Men, and for the Sake of Men, and not for the Pride and Lust of Governors; and consequently, that Men have a Right to expect from them Protection and Liberty, and to oppose Rapine and Tyranny where-ever they are exercised; and have thereby vindicated our present Establishment, which can pretent to no other Title:
+As I have with a success which no man has yet met with (if I regard the number of my readers, and the sale of these papers) carried on a weekly performance, under this and another title,[?]

+for near four years; in doing which, it was impossible that I could have any other view but the good of my country and of mankind; by shewing them the advantage and the beauty of civil and ecclesiastical liberty, and the odious deformity of priestcraft and tyranny: As I have vindicated Almighty God, and the religion which he has taught us, from the superstition, follies, and wickedness of men, who would prostitute it to ambition and avarice, and build a visionary empire upon the plain and simple precepts of Christianity; and have endeavoured to remove all the rubbish, grimace, and pageantry, with which it has been long stifled and oppressed, by shewing to the world, and I think proving, that true piety consists only in honouring the deity, and in doing good to men, and not in postures, cringes, and canting terms, and in barren and useless speculations: As I think I have unanswerably shewn that civil governments were instituted by men, and for the sake of men, and not for the pride and lust of governors; and consequently that men have a right to expect from them protection and liberty, and to oppose rapine and tyranny wherever they are exercised; and have thereby vindicated our present establishment, which can pretend to no other title.